Putinism: Characteristics of Putinism highlighted by political scientists

-Russian political scientist Andrey Piontkovsky argues that the ideology of Rashism is in many ways similar to German fascism (Nazism), while the speeches of President Vladimir Putin reflect similar ideas to those of Adolf Hitler.

 Silovik influence

 A sociological investigation unveiling the phenomena was done in 2004 by Olga Kryshtanovskaya, who determined the proportion of siloviks in the Russian political elite to be 25%.
 In Putin's "inner circle" which constitutes about 20 people, the amount of siloviks rises to 58%, and fades to 18–20% in Parliament and 34% in the Government.
 According to Kryshtanovskaya, there was no capture of power as Kremlin bureaucracy has called siloviks in order to "restore order".
 The process of siloviks coming into power allegedly started in 1996, Boris Yeltsin's second term.
 "Not personally Yeltsin, but the whole elite wished to stop the revolutionary process and consolidate power."

-When silovik Vladimir Putin was appointed Prime Minister in 1999, the process was boosted.
+When silovik Vladimir Putin was appointed prime minister in 1999, the process was boosted.
 According to Kryshtanovskaya, "Yes, Putin has brought siloviks with him.
 But that's not enough to understand the situation.
 Here's also an objective aspect: the whole political class wished them to come.
 They were called for service...
 There was a need of a strong arm, capable from point of view of the elite to establish order in the country."

 Kryshtanovskaya has also noted that there were people who had worked in structures "affiliated" with the KGB/FSB.
 Structures usually considered as such are the Soviet Ministry of Foreign Affairs, Governmental Communications Commission, Ministry of Foreign Trade, Press Agency News and others.
 "The itself work in such agencies doesn't involve necessary contacts with special services, but makes you think about it."
 Summing up numbers of official and "affiliated" siloviks she got an estimate of 77% of such in the power.

+Putin's chief national security adviser, Nikolai Patrushev, who believed that the West has been in an undeclared war with Russia for years, was a leading figure behind Russia's updated national security strategy, published in May 2021.
+It stated that Russia may use "forceful methods" to "thwart or avert unfriendly actions that threaten the sovereignty and territorial integrity of the Russian Federation".

-Putin's amendments to the Russian Constitution of 2020
+2020 amendments to the Russian Constitution

-With Putin's signing an executive order on 3 July 2020 to officially insert the amendments into the Russian Constitution, they took effect on 4 July 2020.
+Following a referendum, with Putin's signing an executive order on 3 July 2020 to officially insert the amendments into the Russian Constitution, they took effect on 4 July 2020.
 Vladimir Pastukhov, a Russian political scientist, advocate and honorary senior research associate of the University College London's School of Slavonic and East European Studies, and Alexander Podrabinek, a Soviet dissident, journalist and Russian human rights defender, state that Russia has been taking on the characteristics of a totalitarianism as a result of the constitutional amendments.
 This is reflected in incremental but steady and aggressive process of the seizing of full control over public and private life, and de facto criminalization of any opposition and dissidence.